neoxic/lua-mongo/README.md

 * Transparent conversion from Lua/JSON to BSON for convenience.

 * Automatic conversion of Lua numbers to/from BSON Int32, Int64 and Double types depending on their capacity without precision loss (when Lua allows it).
-Explicit casts are also available.
+Manual conversion is also available.

 Dependencies